In Color (album)

+The album was Cheap Trick's first to reach the Billboard 200, debuting at number 149, and peaking at number 73, but was far more successful in Japan, where the singles "I Want You to Want Me" and "Clock Strikes Ten" were very popular.
+The former became a top 10 US hit as a live version from the Cheap Trick at Budokan album, recording on the band's first Japanese tour, and remains Cheap Trick's signature song.

 Overview

 In Color, as opposed to the band's self-titled debut, features a more polished production in the hopes of making a commercial impact.

+The band were deeply dissatisfied with the production.
+In a 2008 Louder Sound interview, bassist Tom Petersson recalled, “The label tried to make us radio-friendly and safe because our first record didn’t do well, and it completely wrecked the way we sounded.
+They said, ‘We love you guys, if only you sounded like someone else, it would be great.’”
+Petersson further explained, “That second record has all these great songs and it doesn’t sound anything like us, with that Shakey’s Pizza Parlor version of ‘I Want You to Want Me.’
+When I hear that version now I go, ‘Oh my God, is that lame!’
+The album failed miserably everywhere except in Japan.”

 The album made the band superstars in Japan, where "I Want You to Want Me" and "Clock Strikes Ten" were hit singles.

 Five of the ten tracks on In Color were later released in live form on Cheap Trick's live album Cheap Trick at Budokan ("Hello There", "Big Eyes", "I Want You to Want Me", "Clock Strikes Ten" and "Come On, Come On").

-In Colors front cover has a color photo of Robin Zander and Tom Petersson sitting on motorcycles with the words "Cheap Trick, In Color." across the top.
-Its back cover has an upside-down black-and-white photo of Carlos and Nielsen sitting on bicycles with the words "And In Black and White." across the top.
+In Colors front cover has a color photo of lead vocalist Robin Zander and bassist Tom Petersson sitting on motorcycles with the words "Cheap Trick, In Color." across the top.
+Its back cover has an upside-down black-and-white photo of drummer Bun E. Carlos and lead guitarist Rick Nielsen sitting on mopeds with the words "And In Black and White." across the top.

 The In Colour radio show which airs on Ireland's national broadcaster Raidió Teilifís Éireann RTÉ 2XM is named after the album.

+Critical reception

+In a syndicated United Press International review, Bruce Meyer described In Color as “rock ’n’ roll perfection” and wrote that it “may be the best record of ’77.”

+The Daily Breeze listed In Color as the 3rd best album of 1977, deeming it "uncluttered rock ... a great pop collection."
+Rolling Stone noted that "Cheap Trick has already won the battle against the formulaic and pedestrian that punk rock is trying to fight...
+That vision of the music is also the source of the group's other most salient and appealing characteristic: its humor."